Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: An alternative characterization of acylindricity

 There are only $P$ elements of $H$ satisfying~\eqref{eq:hatbound}, so we have $\hat{g}_j = \hat{g}_i$ for some $i<j\le P+1$.
 But this implies $g_j = g_i$, which is a contradiction.
 We have therefore shown the action is acylindrical along $Y$ in the sense of Definition~\ref{def:acyl}, with $R = D$ and $M = N P$.

 We now prove the forward direction and assume the action is acylindrical along $H$ in the sense of Definition \ref{def:acyl}.
-Let $\varepsilon>0$, let $\delta$ be a hyperbolicity constant for $X$, and let $\lambda$ be a constant of quasi-convexity for the orbit $Hx$.
+Let $\varepsilon>0$, let $\delta$ be a hyperbolicity constant for $X$, and suppose $H$ is $\tau$--quasi-isometrically embedded by the orbit map.
+The Morse property of quasi-geodesics in hyperbolic spaces implies that there is a constant $\lambda$ depending only on $\tau$ and $\delta'$ such that the orbit $Hx$ is $\lambda$--quasi-convex in $X$.
 Let $R = R(\varepsilon')$, $M = M(\varepsilon')$, be the constants provided by Definition \ref{def:acyl}, where

 We will show that Definition \ref{def:newacyl} holds with constants

 where $B$ is the number of elements $h$ of $H$ with $d_X(hx,x)\le R + \varepsilon'$.

 Suppose that $g_0 H,\ldots ,g_n H$ are distinct cosets with